 Fearful of reprisal, the uprising’s leadership went into hiding, with Liebknecht escaping to a safe house in a working-class district.
 He reached a cousin’s house in middle-class Wilmersdorf by 14 January and was joined soon afterwards by Wilhelm Pieck and Rosa Luxemburg.
 Rather foolishly, the three top Sparticists were now under one roof in the belief nobody would search for them in a bourgeois neighbourhood.
 On 15 January, Liebknecht and Luxemburg unknowingly wrote their last articles for the Rote Fahne, Liebknecht’s parting shot proclaiming: ‘Our programme will live on: it will dominate the world of liberated humanity.’

 *This affair leads to an interesting aside.
 Pieck always asserted that he had escaped Eden Hotel, which seems highly unlikely as the Freikorps had all three under watch and interrogated them almost immediately on arrival.
-It gives rise to the theory that he agreed to become a turncoat and was protected accordingly, although this status was lost when the Nazis took power in 1933.
+He probably agreed to become a turncoat and was protected accordingly, although this status was evidently lost when the Nazis took power in 1933.
 Pieck fled France and then to Moscow, where he became Stalin’s creature.

-According to some accounts, Ebert was shocked to hear of the murders of Liebknecht and Luxemburg, claiming not to have been informed of the arrests that night.* In response, he ordered an investigation, although underestimated the mood of the judiciary and the determination of the Freikorps to protect their own.
+According to some accounts, Ebert was shocked on hearing about the murders of Liebknecht and Luxemburg, claiming not to have been informed of the arrests that night.* In response, he ordered an investigation, although underestimated the mood of the judiciary and the determination of the Freikorps to protect their own.
 In the risible trial that followed, only Otto Runge and Lieutenant Vogel were sentenced, with Runge receiving two years and Vogel – probably the one who shot Rosa Luxemburg – just a few months.
-But even then, Vogel avoided serving a full term after being helped to escape to the Netherlands by Naval Lieutenant Wilhelm Canaris.+
+Even then, Vogel avoided serving a full term after being helped to escape to the Netherlands by Naval Lieutenant Wilhelm Canaris.+

-*Even if we give Ebert the benefit of the doubt, someone, somewhere at the top of the SPD must have known of the arrests given the importance of those taken into custody.
-We have also seen that Pieck probably cut a deal, which would have certainly required clearance from the highest levels.
+*Even if we give Ebert the benefit of the doubt, someone, somewhere at the top of government must have known about the arrests given the importance of those detained.
+We have also seen Pieck probably cut a deal, which would have almost certainly required clearance at the highest levels.